Eugene Applebaum College of Pharmacy and Health Sciences

 The Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) is a unit of the University formed by the collaboration of health science professions represented by the academic departments of:

-- Fundamental and Applied Sciences: comprised of Clinical Laboratory Science, Mortuary Science, and Forensic Investigation
+- Applied Health Sciences: comprised of Clinical Laboratory Science, Mortuary Science, Pathologists' Assistant Studies, and Forensic Investigation

 - Health Care Sciences: comprised of Occupational Therapy, Nurse Anesthesia, Physical Therapy, Physician Assistant Studies, Radiation Therapy Technology, Radiologic Technology, and Radiologist Assistant Studies